theprier/Docs.ko-kr/aspnetcore/migration/proper-to-2x/membership-to-core-identity.md

        aspnet_users.loweredusername,
        --Creates an empty password since passwords don't map between the two schemas '',
        --Security Stamp is a token used to verify the state of an account and is subject to change at any time.
-It should be intialized as a new ID.
+It should be initialized as a new ID.
        NewID(),
        --EmailConfirmed is set when a new user is created and confirmed via email.
 Users must have this set during migration to ensure they're able to reset passwords.
        1,